openproblems-bio/openproblems/openproblems/tasks/cell_cell_communication/README.md

 * `ligand`: `str`, gene symbol of the ligand in an interaction
 * `receptor`: `str`, gene symbol of the receptor in an interaction

+Methods should infer a score for each `intersecting interaction` in the harmonized prior-knowledge resource provided by LIANA - available via the `lr_resource` function.
+The relevant columns in the `lr_resource` are `ligand_genesymbol` and `receptor_genesymbol`, which correspond to the ligand and receptor genes, respectively.
+These may contain complexes with subunits separated with `_`.
+Hence, **methods should be able to deal with complex-containing interactions**.

+We define `intersecting interactions` as those for which the relevant genes are both present in the dataset and the resource.

+Methods should also enable the filtering of interactions according to their minimum expression proportion in both the `source` and `target` cell types, via the `expr_prop` parameter - set to `0.1` by default.

 ### Metrics

 Metrics should evaluate the concordance between `adata.uns["ccc_target"]` and